Kathleen draws on her formal education, training and professional experience to help identify each client's unique needs and most beneficial outcomes.

 Kathleen is a gifted and entertaining speaker.
 She delights audiences both large and small, while sharing her conviction for how to achieve greater career satisfaction with reduced stress.
 Her lively approach, including a touch of humour, make her a powerful presenter at conferences or for special groups.

-Satisfied. engaged employees make successful businesses.
-Organizations who recognize their people as important resource invest in training with many benefits: increased energy and better outcomes, enhanced health and well-being, and reduced absenteeism—all good news for the bottom line.
+Satisfied, engaged employees contribute to successful business operations.
+Organizations who recognize their people as an important resource regularly invest in training.
+The benefits speak for themselves: increased energy and engagement, better outcomes, enhanced health and well-being, and reduced absenteeism—good news for employers and employees.

-With a focus on core personal competencies and strengths, training encourages the development of individuals and teams.
+With a focus on understanding personal competencies and strengths, Kathleen's captivating training motivates both individuals and teams toward their best selves.
 The result is increased energy and productivity and enhanced interpersonal effectiveness.
 Half or full day workshops are custom-designed to address unique organizational needs.

 Workshop topics include:

-- Preventing Workplace Burnout – understand the warning signs of burnout and learn strategies for reversal.
+- Preventing Job Burnout – understand the warning signs of burnout and learn strategies for reversal.

-- Personality And Relationships – understand your personality type and use it to build tolerant, understanding relationships.
+- Personality And Relationships – understand your personality type and learn to build tolerant, understanding relationships.

-- Success not Stress: How to Thrive in Chaotic Times – learn the health risks from stress overload, complete a stress assessment, identify current coping strategies, and learn strategies for building stress resiliency.
+- Satisfied or Stressed: How to Thrive in Chaotic Times – learn the health risks from stress overload, complete a stress assessment, identify current coping strategies, and learn strategies for building stress resiliency.

-- Assertiveness: The Most Powerful Communication Skill – learn the difference between assertive, passive and aggressive behaviours and how to consistently apply assertive skills.
+- Assertiveness: A Powerful Communication Skill for Career Success – learn the difference between assertive, passive and aggressive behaviours and how to confidently apply assertive skills.

-- Identifying Strengths – use the Strengthsfinder 2.0 assessment to explore natural talents and how to leverage your strengths.
+- Identifying Strengths – use Gallup's Strengthsfinder 2.0 assessment to explore natural talents and how to leverage strengths.

-- Managing Workplace Conflict – discover your personal conflict style and learn strategies to manage conflict in the workplace.
+- Conflict Resolution Skills – discover your personal conflict style and learn strategies to manage conflict in the workplace.

-- Your Career: Who's In Charge? – examine purpose and values, explore interests and motivation.
-Plan for ongoing fulfillment and career satisfaction.
+- Your Career: Who's In Charge? – examine purpose and values, explore interests and motivation; create a plan for career satisfaction.